-6/27/2019 Come hear about some of our lab's latest research this Thursday at ISSCR!
-Dr. Crews will be speaking about our exciting new work on liver regeneration in the Engineering Tissues and Organs Session.
+6/2019 Thrilled to have had the opportunity to present some of our lab's latest research at ISSCR 2019!
+Dr. Crews presented our exciting new work on liver regeneration in the Engineering Tissues and Organs Session.

 6/2019 Congratulations to lab members Ashni Vora, Sruti Malay and Kylie Paul on graduating from UC San Diego, class of 2019!
 We celebrated with a lab lunch, San Diego style (tacos!).

 6/2019 Congratulations to Crews lab member Kylie Paul for completing her BISP196 Honors Thesis, including a poster presentation at the Biology Research Showcase and a formal thesis paper!

 4/2019 Congratulations to Crews lab member Ashni Vora on completing her final quarter of classes at UC San Diego!
 We are excited to have her staying in the lab full-time after graduation.